finbourne/lusid-sdk-csharp-preview/sdk/docs/RelationshipDefinitionsApi.md

             var apiInstance = new RelationshipDefinitionsApi(config);
             var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the relationship definitions.
 Defaults to return              the latest version of each definition if not specified. (optional) var page = page_example;  // string | The pagination token to use to continue listing relationship definitions from a previous call to list relationship definitions.
 This  value is returned from the previous call.
-If a pagination token is provided the filter, asAt field  must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+If a pagination token is provided the filter, sortBy and asAt field  must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)
+For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var sortBy = new List<string>(); // List<string> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\" (optional)

             try
             {
-                // [EARLY ACCESS] ListRelationshipDefinitions: List relationship definitions PagedResourceListOfRelationshipDefinition result = apiInstance.ListRelationshipDefinitions(asAt, page, limit, filter);
+                // [EARLY ACCESS] ListRelationshipDefinitions: List relationship definitions PagedResourceListOfRelationshipDefinition result = apiInstance.ListRelationshipDefinitions(asAt, page, limit, filter, sortBy);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)